rubaiyathabib/Data-Portfolio/README.md

 ### 5. Store E-commerce Sales Analysis Using Power BI

-- **Overview**: Created an interactive Power BI dashboard to analyze store e-commerce sales, focusing on customer demographics and product categories.
+- **Overview**: Created an interactive Power BI dashboard to analyze store e-commerce sales with a dataset of over 70,000 transactions, focusing on customer demographics and product categories.
 - **Tools Used**: Power BI.
 - **Key Insights**:
   - Uncovered patterns in customer buying behavior based on demographics.